Every Cloud Has a Silver Lining Idiom: Meaning & Examples

 Every Cloud Has a Silver Lining Idiom: Usage with Examples

 It is very common to use “Every cloud has a silver lining” when you want to motivate or guide someone.
-The idiom becomes a perfect fit in scenarios where one person is feeling blue and needs some positive conversation or preaching.
+The idiom is a perfect fit for scenarios in which one person is feeling blue and needs some positive conversation.

 For example, if you failed in a few job prospects and decided to start your own business.
 This would be a perfect time to use the idiom while talking about the situation.